HexKitties/CMPUT355HexKitties/README.md

 HexKitties is an offline-storage, AI-based learning, python-based local hex game,

   - You can play with your friend
-  - Train hex AI and play versus our AI player trained using MCTS
+  - Train hex AI and play versus our AI player trained using monte carlo tree search, virtual connection algorithm in hex, UCT (Upper Confidence bounds applied to Trees
   - able to export and reuse prepared files
   - implement using Python with UI in Pygame